 Jon O'BrienMember Since 23 Sep 2016

 I have a lot of interest in cinematography.
-In my teens and early twenties I made many movies in Super 8, Standard 8, and a few in 16mm.
+In my teens and early twenties I made many movies, in Super 8, Standard 8, and 16mm.

 One of my sound movies, nearly half an hour long that I directed and photographed with a cast of four, was a popular success to large audiences at my school.
 In post production a musician friend and I slogged away on the soundtrack in the back room of the library for a whole week, missing all classes.
 The principal accosted me and publicly yelled his head off at me.
 But the film was a roaring success!
 By the way, he was a good principal, and he thought very highly of me.